Simple Cucumber Salad

 Description

 Here is a simple 10 minute recipe for cucumber salad with chives and rice vinegar dressing.
-It is so easy to make and only has 19 calories per serving.
-Not only is it fat-free and vegan but it makes a great side dish for cookouts or barbecues.
+This easy salad is the perfect low-calorie side dish for cookouts or barbecues.

 Ingredients